|Graduating||Courses no earlier than|

-- Each graduate course must be completed with a grade of “C” or better for the credit to be acceptable toward an advanced degree.
+- Each graduate course must be completed with a grade of “C” or better for the credit to be acceptable for an advanced degree.
 A grade of C- or below is not acceptable for degree completion.

-Declaration of advisor/major advisor/Committee Chair
+Declaration of advisor/major advisor/committee chair

 - The declaration form is used to declare a student’s advisor/major advisor/Committee Chair and should be submitted to the Graduate School before the program of study.